 Not convinced?
 Look at Costa Rica.
 They pretty much invented the term ecotourism.
 Leveraging their natural beauty in a respectful, sustainable and non-invasive way, Costa Rica became one of the leading countries in the world for ecotourism.
 Since 1999, tourism brings more revenue to the country than coffee, bananas and pineapples combined, the three main cash crops of the country.
 On top of that, investing on ecotourism brought a massive decrease in unemployment (7.8% in 2012, lower than most of Europe) and several logging industries shut down.

 Why can’t it be the same for Borneo?

 Additionally, choose to support NGOs doing work on the ground, like International Animal Rescue.
-Support their Urgent Fire Appeal with a donation, and tell your friends to do the same.

 Whatever you choose to do, please don’t let this tragedy go forgotten.